- This event has passed.

-“Cultivating Mindfulness to Support Recovery” will be presented on Tuesday December 17, 2013; 7:30 pm to 9:00 pm; by Libby Robinson Ph.D., MSW.
-Mindfulness practices can help support an individual’s recovery from substance use disorders.
-This presentation will describe mindfulness, provide opportunities to experience and cultivate mindfulness, and review the evidence of its positive effect on recovery.
-This program is part of the Dawn Farm Education Series.
-The Dawn Farm Education Series is a FREE, annual workshop series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues; and to dispel the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
+“Cultivating Mindfulness to Support Recovery” will be presented on Tuesday May 17, 2016, from 7:30 pm to 9:00 pm; by Elizabeth A.R.
+Robinson, MPH, MSW, Ph.D.
+Research supports mindfulness practices as effective techniques to support sustained recovery from substance use disorders.
+This presentation will describe mindfulness, demonstrate mindfulness techniques and provide opportunities for the audience to experience and cultivate mindfulness, and review the evidence of the positive effects of mindfulness on recovery.
+This program is part of the Dawn Farm Education Series, a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues; and to dispel the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
 The Education Series is designed to help people with alcoholism or other drug addictions to achieve, maintain and strengthen their recovery; assist family members and friends to understand and support recovery in people they care about as well as maintain their own health and well-being; aid professionals and students in various disciplines to work effectively with people with addictions and their families and support their recovery process; and contribute to a community culture supportive of recovery.
 All programs are free and open to anyone interested.
 Registration is not required.
 1.5 hours of free C.E. approved by NAADAC (National Association for Addiction Professionals) and MCBAP (Michigan Certification Board for Addiction Professionals) is offered for each program.
 A certificate to document attendance is provided on request.
 The Education Series is organized by Dawn Farm, a non-profit community of programs providing a continuum of chemical dependency services.
-For information, please contact Dawn Farm at 734-485-8725 or email@example.com, or see http://www.dawnfarm.org/programs/education-series.